279 El Camino Real (Near La Cruz)

 Salt and Pepper Squid ($10) was very delicious.
 Lightly fried but super tender calamari.

 Sharks Fin with crab meat in pumpkin soup ($28) – A non politically correct soup but very tasty with high quality sharks fin and the pumpkin gold cream that makes it very smooth.
 Lots of real crab.
+Thankfully they removed this dish.

 Soup of the day ($18) was a special double boiled seafood soup with pork which was excellent.
 A very good price for a long boiled soup full of flavor.
 As a bonus you get a plate full of ingredients to dip into soy sauce.

 Sauteed Foie Gras with Wild mushrooms ($30) was a decadent dish.
 As a lover of Foie Gras, the actual Foie Gras was pretty dense and compact, but the Foie Gras flavor melted all over the delicious mushrooms.
 Lots of quantity too.
+This dish is now banned.

 Sauteed Coral Giant Clam with XO sauce ($16.80) had exotic orange colored clams with mushrooms and snap peas.
 Not gamey, perfectly cooked.
+Jalapenos made it slightly spicy.

 Roast Pork Belly ($12) was super freshly cooked roast pork.
 The top skin was super crunchy beyond anything I have tried.